Recurrent laryngeal nerve

 origin and course: originates from the vagus nerve (CN X)

-- on the right side, the recurrent laryngeal nerve exits anteriorly to the subclavian artery and travels inferiorly and posteriorly under the artery before ascending through the neck between the trachea and the esophagus
+on the right side, the recurrent laryngeal nerve branches from CN X anteriorly to the subclavian artery and travels inferiorly and posteriorly under the artery before ascending through the neck between the trachea and the esophagus

-- on the left side, the recurrent laryngeal nerve exits at the aortic arch level and courses posteromedially beneath it before looping through the aorticopulmonary window, posterior to the ligamentum arteriosum
+on the left side, the recurrent laryngeal nerve branches from CN X at the aortic arch level and courses posteromedially beneath it before looping through the aortopulmonary window, posterolateral to the ligamentum arteriosum

 History and etymology

-The Greek physician, Galen of Pergamon (129-210) was the first to describe the RLN as a branch of a cranial nerve and famously demonstrated its role in vocalization when he accidentally cut the recurrent laryngeal nerve of a squealing pig 4.
+The Greek physician, Galen of Pergamon (129-210) was the first to describe the recurrent laryngeal nerve as a branch of a cranial nerve and famously demonstrated its role in vocalization when he accidentally cut the recurrent laryngeal nerve of a squealing pig 4.

 The word recurrent is derived from the Latin word "recurrere" meaning "to run back" 5.
 This is in reference to the course of the recurrent laryngeal nerve.